OriolGraCar/InteractMaker/README.md

 	- An ATP-syntasa (5arh.pdb) in test/ATP/
 	- a Ribosome (PNASA6.pdb) in test/ribosoma/
 	- An Hemoglobin (1a3n.pdb) in test/hemoglobin/
-	- A Mosaic Virus capside (3j7l.pdb) in test/mosaic_virus/
+	- A Mosaic Virus capsid (3j7l.pdb) in test/mosaic_virus/
-	- A Penicillium chrysogenum Virus capside (3j3i.pdb) in test/PcV_capsid/
+	- A Penicillium chrysogenum Virus capsid (3j3i.pdb) in test/PcV_capsid/
-	- An Enterovirus capside (3j23.pdb) in test/enterovirus/
+	- An Enterovirus capsid (3j23.pdb) in test/enterovirus/
 	- An Aquaporin (2rc2.pdb) in test/aquaporin/
 	- A RNA Polymerase I (5lmx.pdb) in test/RNA_polI/
 	- A RNA exosome (2nn6.pdb) in test/RNA_exosome/